- Commercial Litigation

 Wayne State University, B.A., English

-David G. Michael is an attorney at Lipson, Neilson, Cole, Seltzer & Garin, P.C.
+David G. Michael is an attorney at the Lipson Neilson law firm’s Bloomfield Hills, Michigan office.
 He practices law in many different areas including commercial litigation, real estate transactions, and commercial leasing.
 He also works with landlord-tenant and condominium law and litigation.

 David is a member of the Oakland County Bar Association, where he is a contributor to Latches Magazine and he stands as the Real Estate Committee Vice-Chair.
 He is also a member of the State Bar of Michigan in the Information Technology Law and Real Property Law sections.